ellennickles/code-your-way-s24/version-control-guides/github.md

 ## Part 0: Create a GitHub account

-Github is a online service that allows you to host your Git version-controlled projects.
+Github is an online service that allows you to host your Git version-controlled projects.
 It's a platform from which you can easily share your projects, software or otherwise, and also develop projects with others.
 The general idea is to motivate open software, knowledge sharing, and collaboration.